Witch hunts in Nepal: 17 February 2012

-A forty-year-old widow, Dhegani Mahato of Chitwan, was killed by burning alive after a shaman accused her of witchcraft.
+A forty-year-old widow, Dhegani Mahato of Chitwan District, was killed by burning alive after a shaman accused her of witchcraft.
 The execution was carried out by a mob including her relatives, after the shamans brought in to investigate the illness of one of her relatives accused her of keeping him sick.
 She was attacked with sticks and rocks in the early morning while she was performing her household chores.
 The mob proceeded to douse her in gasoline and set her on fire in front of her nine-year-old daughter.
 Ten people, which included a group of five women, an eight-year-old boy, and two shamans, were charged with murder.
 Eight of the accused were sentenced to life in prison.

 22 March 2012

 Sunita Pudasaini of Jorpati, Kathmandu, was attacked by her relatives including her siblings and blinded with a sickle on 22 March 2012.
 She was attacked when she was visiting her aunt.
-She was taken to Tilganga eye hospital for treatment.
+She was taken to Tilganga Eye Hospital for treatment.

 Six people were arrested in connection to the attack.
-The government also announced a cash support of Rs 200,000 to the victim, in addition to all medical expenses.
+The government also announced a cash support of Rs.
+200,000 to the victim, in addition to all medical expenses.